Why is diabetes a risk to your feet?

 Diabetes is a lifelong condition which can cause life-and limb-threatening problems.
 Some of these problems can occur because the nerves and blood vessels, including those supplying your legs and feet, are damaged.
 This can change:

-What is my foot score and what does it mean?
+What is my 'foot risk' and what does it mean?

-Your foot check has shown that you are at high risk of developing wounds that won’t heal or amputation because of your diabetes.
-Your podiatrist will tell you which of the following complications you have:
+Your foot check has shown that you are at high risk of developing wounds that may not heal, or you are at high risk of amputation.
+You may also be at high risk of developing Charcot foot (a condition where fractures don’t heal, joints dislocate and the foot can collapse) because of your diabetes.
+Your podiatrist will tell you which of the following complications you have (two or more complications will put you at risk of developing a foot ulcer or Charcot foot).

 - Hard skin on your feet